-Oldham, Spooner Oldham gained his first recording experience as a member of the rhythm section at Fame Recording Studio in Muscle ShoalsHis keyboard performances can be heard on recordings by Percy Sledge, James and Bobby Purify, Clarence Carter, Aretha Franklin, Wilson Pickett, Bob Dylan, Jackson Browne, Maria Muldaur, Joe Cocker, Linda Ronstadt, The Flying Burrito Brothers, Neil Young, Dan Penn, and many others.
+Performer Now Resides Instrument Years In The Band Notes Oldham, Spooner Oldham gained his first recording experience as a member of the Rhythm Section at Fame Recording Studio in Muscle Shoals.
+His keyboard performances can be heard on recordings by Percy Sledge, James and Bobby Purify, Clarence Carter, Aretha Franklin, Wilson Pickett, Bob Dylan, Jackson Browne, Maria Muldaur, Joe Cocker, Linda Ronstadt, The Flying Burrito Brothers, Neil Young, Dan Penn and many others.
 He has also toured extensively with artists such as Bob Dylan and Neil Young.
-As a songwriter, he and partner Dan Penn wrote "I'm Your Puppet" (#5 R&B 1966) for James and Bobby Purify, "Cry Like A Baby" (#2 R&B 1968) for the Box Tops, "Sweet Inspiration" (#5 R&B 1968) for the Sweet Inspirations, and "Out Of Left Field" (#25 R&B 1967) and "It Tears Me Up" (#7 R&B 1966) for Percy Sledge.
-He has also written "Lonely Women Make Good Lovers" (#4 for both Bob Luman, 1972 and Steve Wariner, 1984), "Another Night Of Love" (#5 for Freddy Weller 1971), Olulialli, Spoollel
+As a songwriter, he and partner Dan Penn wrote I'm Your Puppet (#5 R&B 1966) for James and Bobby Purify, Cry Like A Baby (#2 R&B 1968) for the Box Tops, Sweet Inspiration (#5 R&B 1968) for the Sweet Inspirations, and Out of Left Field (#25 R&B 1967) and It Tears Me Up (#7 R&B 1966) for Percy Sledge.
+He has also written Lonely Women Make Good Lovers (#4 for both Bob Luman, 1972 and Steve Wariner, 1984), and Another Night of Love (#5 for Freddy Weller 1971).
+Hawkins, Roger Member of the Fame Rhythm Section, drummer with Muscle Shoals Sound Rhythm Section, founder of Muscle Shoals Sound Studios, co-Producer of Mel And Tim's Starting All Over Again .
+Backed artists such as Aretha Franklin, Wilson Pickett, Paul Simon, Cher, Julian Lennon, Bob Seger, Glenn Frey, Delbert McClinton, T. Graham Brown, The Oak Ridge Boys, Joe Cocker, Leon Russell, the Staple Singers, Cat Stevens, Rod Stewart, Eric Clapton, Traffic, Sam and Dave, Eddie Rabbitt, Willie Nelson, Linda Ronstadt, Percy Sledge and many others.

-Hawkins, Roger Member of the FAME rhythm section Drummer with Muscle Shoals Sound Rhythm Section Founder of Muscle Shoals Sound Studios Co-Producer of Mel And Tim's "Starting All Over Again," Paul Simon, Bob Seger and othersBacking artists such as Aretha Franklin, Wilson Pickett, Paul Simon, Cher, Julian Lennon, Bob Seger, Glenn Frey, Delbert McClinton, T. Graham Brown, The Oak Ridge Boys, Joe Cocker, Leon Russell, the Staple Singers, Cat Stevens, Rod Stewart Eric Clapton and Traffic, Sam and Dave, , Eddie Rabbitt, , Willie Nelson, , Linda Ronstadt, Percy Sledge, and many others Lowe, Albert, "Junior" If Junior Lowe isn't a household name among the general public, he certainly is known in the inner circles of the music world.
-If you've ever listened to Percy Sledge's "When a Man Loves a Woman" or Wilson Pickett's "Land of 1000 Dances," then you've heard Lowe's bass guitar work.
+Performer Now Resides Instrument Years In The Band Notes Lowe, Albert, "Junior" If Junior Lowe isn't a household name among the general public, he certainly is known in the inner circles of the music world.
+If you've ever listened to Percy Sledge's When a Man Loves a Woman or Wilson Pickett's Land of 1000 Dances, then you've heard Lowe's bass guitar work.
 Those hits are only two of the countless recordings that Junior Lowe played guitar or bass on during his 11-year stint as a staff musician at legendary Fame Studio in Muscle Shoals.

-Fritte Donnie Musician & songwriter in the early days of the Muscle Shoals recording industryToured as Kris Kristofferson's keyboard player for over twenty years Wrote "We Had It All" recorded by Ray Charles, Willie Nelson and many others, Also wrote "You're Gonna Love Yourself In The Morning", "Breakfast In Bed", and "Choo Choo Train" Appeared in three of Sam Peckinpah's movies, "Pat Garrett & Billy the Kid", "Bring Me the Head of Alfredo Garcia", & "Convoy" as well as other movies including "A Star Is Born" and "Songwriter".
-Fritts, Donnie Mara shout these so famed performans can be found More about theses famed performers can be found at the Alabama Music Hall of Fall Web Site www.alamhof.org
+Fritts, Donnie Musician and songwriter in the early days of the Muscle Shoals recording industry, toured as Kris Kristofferson's keyboard player for over twenty years, wrote We Had It All recorded by Ray Charles, Willie Nelson and many others; also wrote You're Gonna Love Yourself In The Morning, Breakfast In Bed, and Choo Choo Train; appeared in three of Sam Peckinpah's movies, "Pat Garrett & Billy the Kid", "Bring Me the Head of Alfredo Garcia", and "Convoy," as well as other movies including "A Star Is Born" and "Songwriter."
+More about these famed performers can be found at the Alabama Music Hall of Fame web site www.alamhof.org.